hansen942/trip-reports/docs/sahale-arm-4-5-25/contents.md

 ![marg-time](https://lh3.googleusercontent.com/pw/AP1GczPrHKl5KU8Wo0KshRJiTazc9cazO_7jlTcfwv6tdq1qToW_hOUta6kzff2VeaIklOAx2npBqU8zjygUIvHy13yotCJXiuA0fKNy03zAvBfGOAB1mAbqy2JO2pGDybXGRqdvGrEskfShZtOgItS-wSY2kw=w1278-h959-s-no?authuser=0)

+Overall the tour was 10.5 miles long, had 6700' of gain, and took 10 hours including time spent hiking the road.

 On the drive out it was 70 degrees and sunny!
 It definitely feels like summer now, although the next week should be a return to more wintry conditions with snow in the forecast.